whoseppe/whoseppe/README.md

 ### What tools do I use? 👨‍💻

 Currently, my go-to is React & React Native on the front-end.
-I have professional experience with Laravel, Node.js, Express.js, MongoDB and SQL.
+I also have professional experience with Laravel, Node.js, Express.js, MongoDB and SQL.

 ### What are my goals? 😃🧾